- Created by Siniša Uskoković, last modified by Jelena Drincic on 06 04, 2026

 Tomcat Memory Allocation

-During installation NetVizura automatically allocates memory for Tomcat process.
-The amount allocated to Tomcat process is calculated according to the formula:
+During installation, NetVizura automatically allocates memory for the Tomcat process.
+The amount allocated to the Tomcat process is calculated according to the formula:

 For instance: